 How to Protect Yourself in the Sun: Tips for Safely Enjoying the OBX

 While getting outside and enjoying some well-deserved fun in the sun is one of the best parts of summer, it can also be one of the most hazardous.
 Overexposure to the sun's ultraviolet (UV) rays can lead to serious skin and health conditions - if you're not careful about protecting yourself.
-Luckily, with the right skincare strategies, plus our beach safety tips, you'll be able to [safely] enjoy your Outer Banks vacation.
+Luckily, if you utilize the right skincare strategies and follow our beach safety tips, you'll be able to safely enjoy your Outer Banks vacation.

 Here are some tips to get started...